qz17/starter-academic/content/publication/p2021-bista-abandon/index.md

 ## Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Cropland abandonment in the community forestry landscape in the Middle Hills of Nepal'
+title: 'Cropland abandonment in the community-forestry landscape in the middle hills of Nepal'
 subtitle: ''
 summary: ''
 authors: